All Episodes

 And they're doing it again now.

-And they're revising the out year catastrophe.
+And they're revising the out-year catastrophe.

-Now they don't say the next five or ten, and they're smart about it, twenty or thirty, because you can't say in ten years it's not gonna happen, so they still have twenty more years to scare you and so forth.
+Now, they don't say the next five or ten as smart about it, 20 or 30, because you can't say in 10 years it's not going to happen.

 Now, the climate changes all the time.